Kombucha - it's that effervescent, tangy fermented drink that seems to be ever-growing in popularity.

 - Tight-Weave Cloth or Paper Coffee Filter

-2. Gather Ingredients for Making Kombucha
+Ingredients you Need for Making Kombucha

 While it may be tempting to experiment with different types of vinegar, it's very important to always use distilled white vinegar to ensure an appropriately acidic environment.
 Apple cider vinegar and rice vinegar are not appropriate for making kombucha tea.